mirage/mirage-www/tmpl/blog/functoria.md

 [feature]: https://github.com/mirage/mirage/issues/231

-A good example is the ip address of the http stack, you want to be able to:
+A good example is the IP address of the HTTP stack, you want to be able to:

 - Set a good default directly in the `config.ml`
 - Provide a value at configure time, if you are already aware of deployment conditions.